rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 	cd durable-consumer
   ./run.sh --durableTradeLogger=true --server.port=8082 --processingTime=5s
   ```
-3. Stop the producer.
-Take note of the last Trade id sent
-4. Go to the management ui and Kill the consumer's connection
+3. Go to the management ui and Kill the consumer's connection
-5. Follow the consumer's log and see that it reconnects and it receives all messages the
+4. Follow the consumer's log and see that it reconnects and it receives all messages the
-producer sent.
+producer sent since it started.

+:information_source: The durable consumer has not lost the messages which were in the queue
+right before it lost the connection.
+It has not lost either the messages the producer sent
+while it was reconnecting.

 ### <a name="2c"></a> Verify delivery guarantee - 2.c Consumer receives a Poison message